tompaana/teams-app-net-core-sample/README.md

 ### Why doesn't my bot talk to me? ###

-Given that you didn't mess with the actual code, there one thing:
+Given that you didn't mess with the actual code, there's one thing remember:
 * Endpoint URL
     * Make sure this is set in the settings of the **Bot Channels Registration** resource in the **Azure Portal** and that it ends with the appropriate path (`/api/messages` by default)